datawire/tf-sns-pagerduty/README.md

-# Terraform SNS-PagerDuty Integration Module
+# Datawire SNS-PagerDuty Integration Terraform Module

 Provides an Amazon SNS topic that [PagerDuty](https://www.pagerduty.com) can publish notifications about service alarms into.
 PagerDuty will automatically subscribe to the topic and receive notifications after this role runs.